docker/docs/content/security/for-admins/hardened-desktop/settings-management/admin-console-configure.md

 >
 > Settings are synced to Docker Desktop and the CLI when a user is signed in and starts Docker Desktop, and then every 60 minutes.

+If your settings policy needs to be rolled back, either delete the policy or edit the policy to set individual settings to **User-defined**.

 ## Settings policy actions

 From the **Actions** menu on the **Desktop Settings Management** page in the Docker Admin Console, you can:
 - Edit or delete an existing settings policy.
 - Export a settings policy as an `admin-settings.json` file.
-- Set a policy that is applied to a select group of users, to be the new global default policy for all users.
+- Promote a policy that is applied to a select group of users, to be the new global default policy for all users.